Which documents will you probably need to verify using an apostille or superlegalization?

 One thing may not be clear, though.
 Why is it that sometimes no apostille is needed, while elsewhere an apostille is not enough and one needs such an extra superlegalization?

-Finally, there are countries with which we have no such agreement and which will most probably require extra superlegalization.
+Finally, there are countries having no such agreement with the Czech Republic, and those will most probably require superlegalization.

-However, it is essential to keep in mind that the institution to which you need to submit documents may have specific requirements and it is not enough to rely strictly on the category to which the country belongs.
+However, it is essential to keep in mind that the institution to which you need to submit your documents may have specific requirements and you shouldn’t rely on the category to which the country belongs.
 It is always advisable to contact the end recipient for details to avoid complications.

 Author: Michaela Vorlová